ncatlab/nlab-content/pages/4/2/1/8/18124/content.md

 and since the closed interval $[0,1]$ is compact we also obtain another proof that the [[circle]] is compact.

-Hence by prop. \ref{ContinuousBijectionsFromCompactSpacesToHausdorffSpacesAreHomeomorphisms}
-the above map is in fact a [[homeomorphism]]
+Hence since [[continuous bijections from compact spaces to Hausdorff spaces are homeomorphisms]] the above map is in fact a [[homeomorphism]]

 $$
   [0,2\pi]/\sim \;\simeq\; S^1